 Kids sometimes need to take a deep breath to calm down.
+Deep breathing helps to relieve anxiety, reduce stress, and help us relax.
+Kids can learn breath control, for deep breathing.

 But they need to be taught how.